Jane Foole: Career

+Court of Mary I

+When Mary I came to the throne in 1553, Jane was in her employ.
+A warrant for clothes at the time of Mary's coronation includes gowns of purple gold tinsel and crimson satin rayed with thread of gold for Jane.
+She apparently had a favoured position with Mary and was given a valuable wardrobe and an unusually large number of shoes.
+The queen's silkwoman, Marie Wilkinson, supplied some of her clothes.
+Wardrobe warrants from 1555 surviving in the Bodleian Library mention a gown of green figured velvet (similar to one made for Will Sommers) furred with white hare skins, black knitted hose, another green velvet gown dressed with tinsel cloth, and a fustian-lined Dutch or German-style gowns of crimson and purple striped satin and blue damask.
+Another fool called Beden was given a Dutch gown of cloth.
+This style of gown, and the use of striped fabrics, may have made a costume deemed suitable for fools.

+Jane's head was shaved, just as the heads of male jesters.
 Jane hurt her eye in 1557.
 Mary gave gilt silver salts as rewards to two women who looked after her, a Mistress Ayer and a woman from Bury St Edmunds who healed her.

+Mary still paid Jane even when Jane got sick and was unable to perform.

 It has been suggested that Jane was married to Will Sommers, but this has not been confirmed.
 It is known that Jane and Will Sommers often performed together, dressed in matching outfits: they are noted to have done so in 1555.

 It is not known what happened to her after Mary's death in 1558.

 Fiction

 Philippa Gregory's historical novel The Queen's Fool is focused on a female jester active in the court of Mary I, though the fictional character is not called "Jane Foole".

 Jane Fool appears as a character in C. J. Sansom’s novel Lamentation.

+Jane Fool appears as a character in Kathryn Lasky’s series Tangled in Time.